 For example, if a parent, or otherwise responsible adult, allows a minor to consume alcohol in a licensed venue that is a hotel or club, they risk an on-the-spot penalty notice of $330 or court imposed fine of $3,300.

-To avoid a penalty, the person must prove that they were not the responsible adult in relation to the minor at the relevant time.
+To avoid a penalty, they must prove that they were not the responsible adult in relation to the minor at the relevant time.

 Businesses that sell alcohol by taking orders through their website or other remote ordering method need to display their licence number on their website, in advertisements and published or digital promotions like newsletters.
 A maximum court imposed fine of $2,200, or an on-the-spot penalty of $220, applies to a licensee for these offences.